Bmpahima/parkvision/README.md

-# 📱 ParkVision Frontend – React Native App
+# 📱 ParkVision Frontend – Smart Parking Mobile App

-> Cross-platform mobile application for the ParkVision smart parking system.
+> Cross-platform app built with React Native to enhance the user experience in parking lot management.

 ---

-## 🧠 Overview
+## 🌟 Overview

-The **ParkVision** frontend is built using **React Native** and serves as the user interface for the smart parking system.
-It enables users to:

-- Register / log in to the system
-- View parking lots and availability
-- Book a parking spot
-- View live status and history
-- Admins can view live stream and parking statistics
+The ParkVision frontend is a mobile application developed using React Native, designed to complement the backend system and provide seamless user interaction.
+It supports real-time parking monitoring, user authentication, smart reservations, and admin control panels with live streaming and analytics.

+This app connects directly to the Django backend via REST APIs and WebSocket for real-time updates and secure access.

 ---

-## 🎨 Features
+## 📲 Features

-- 📲 Mobile UI built with **React Native** and **Expo**
-- 🧭 **React Navigation** for stack/drawer navigation
-- 🔐 **Authentication flows** with validations
+- 🔐 **User authentication** (signup, login, forgot password)
+- 🚘 **Real-time parking spot tracking** and booking interface
+- ⏳ **Parking timer** for active parking sessions
+- 🛑 **Unauthorized vehicle detection alerts**
+- 🧾 **Parking history & stats** for both users and admins
+- 🎥 **Live video stream access** for admins via WebSocket
+- ⚙️ **User and car details management**
-- 🧠 **Context API** for global state (user/auth/parking)
+- 🧠 **Context API** for persistent auth and session state
-- 📷 Live **video stream** via WebSocket for admins
-- 📊 Real-time **parking history & usage stats**
-- 🛠️ Admin dashboard (in-app) for managing lots/users
-- 🔒 Forgot password + reset flows

 ---